 - 85% of HR respondents assert that organisations should establish more agile work structures to enhance agility and adapt more swiftly to market fluctuations.

-The Talent Marketplace serves as the digital manifestation of skills-based practices.
+The Talent Marketplace acts as the digital embodiment of skills-based strategies.
 For example, It fosters collaboration and knowledge sharing by connecting individuals with projects and mentorship opportunities throughout the organisation, effectively breaking down silos.

 You can explore the comprehensive functionality of this new skills-based approach in our detailed guide: "Internal Talent Marketplace."